 Elleithee began the conversation by noting how society has changed since the onset of social media.

-“The past decade has provided countless examples of both the promise and peril of practicing politics in the digital age,” Elleithee notes.
-“From innovations in public policy and campaigning, through the use of big data, to questions about privacy and security and the role of artificial intelligence in social media and spreading misinformation, the result has been conclusive – a collapse of public trust in modern technology and politics.
-We’re excited to launch this series of important conversations with this event.”
+“The past decade has provided countless examples of both the promise and peril of practicing politics in the digital age,” Elleithee said.
+“From innovations in public policy and campaigning, through the use of big data, to questions about privacy and security and the role of artificial intelligence in social media and spreading misinformation, the result has been conclusive – a collapse of public trust in modern technology and politics.”